authgear/authgear-server/docs/specs/sdk.md

 ### Custom authentication flow

-The SDK allows the developer to choose custom authentication flow using the `authflow` field in `AuthorizeOptions` and `ReauthenticateOptions`.
+The SDK allows the developer to choose custom [authentication flow group](/docs/specs/authentication-flow.md#flow-selection) using the `authenticationFlowGroup` field in `AuthorizeOptions` and `ReauthenticateOptions`.

+The group name assigned must be registered in the Authgear portal and included in [client's allowlist](/docs/specs/authentication-flow.md#flow-selection), otherwise the SDK will throw an error.

 It can be used in conjunction with `page` field in `AuthorizeOptions` to specify whether to use login or signup flow.